What our William Bradford and Plymouth Colony lesson plan includes

-William Bradford and Plymouth County is a lesson designed for 4th, 5th, and 6th grade students.
-Throughout the lesson, students will learn about who William Bradford was.
-They will specifically learn about the characteristics of his leadership style.
-Additionally, they will explain why he is significant to Plymouth Colony and its founding.
-By the end, they will recognize William Bradford as a great American leader.
+Lesson Objectives and Overview: William Bradford and Plymouth Colony teaches students who William Bradford was.
+Students will specifically learn about the characteristics of his leadership style.
+Additionally, you will explain why he is significant to Plymouth Colony and its founding.
+By the end, students will recognize William Bradford as a great American leader.

 The lesson shares a brief history of William Bradford’s life.
 It describes how his parents died when he was young.
 As a result, he was raised by relatives.
 He grew to be a respected leader and helped the congregation pursue freedom in the New World.

 William Bradford and Plymouth Colony discusses some events of people’s journey on the Mayflower.
 The ship was blown off course due to violent weather and anchored off the shore of Cape Cod.
 It did not, in fact, immediately land at Plymouth Rock.
 These are some of the facts students will learn throughout the lesson.

 The activity will test students’ ability to research facts and cite their sources.
 There are four statements about this time in history.
 Students will decide whether or not they are fact or myth after their research.
 If they do discover a statement is not true, they have to correct the errors.

 The practice will requires some critical thinking.
 Students will read a passage from William Bradford’s Of Plymouth Plantation.
 Then they will explain what they believe William Bradford was trying to say.

 After that, there are seven sources of different types.
 Students will have to determine whether the source is a primary source or not.
 If it is, they will mark “P” next to the source.